-Criteria Available Score Diversity of sources & content: To what level does the applicant demonstrate diversity in the proposal, both in approach and implementation, and the access services that will be provided for any funded audio or audiovisual content?
-To what extent does the proposal demonstrate or promote an innovative or creative approach to the themes?
-30 To ensure a diverse range of public interest news journalism is created and published for citizens throughout the country, a balance of the award of funds across areas (local, regional or national), sources and audiences needs to be achieved.
-Diversity and new opportunities: To what extent does the applicant demonstrate additionality in terms of diversity and new or enhanced opportunities for staff/journalists and output?
-20 Collaboration & content-sharing (including across platforms): Has the applicant proposed any partnerships?
-How does the partnership strengthen the application in terms of the aims and objectives of the scheme, including the extent and diversity of audience reach?
-20 Environmental Sustainability: Has the applicant provided details of an approach to environmentally sustainable content creation and any initiatives that help lessen the impact of the applicant's activities on the environment?
+Criteria Available Score Diversity of sources & content: To what level does the applicant demonstrate diversity in the proposal, both in approach and implementation?
+To what extent does the proposal demonstrate or promote a creative or innovative approach to local democracy reporting?
+LDRS Round 2 - To ensure a diverse range of public interest journalism (PIJ) is created and published for citizens throughout the country, a balance of the award of funds across the local authority areas, sources and audiences needs to be achieved.
+Ancillary Measure - To ensure a diverse range of public interest journalism (PIJ) is created and published for citizens throughout the country, a balance of the award of funds across areas (local, regional or patients), sources and surface and surface of the award of funds across areas (local, regional or patients).
+20 national), sources and audiences needs to be achieved.
+Diversity, new opportunities &/or enhanced employment conditions: To what extent does the applicant demonstrate the additionality the proposal will facilitate in terms of diversity and new opportunities and /or enhanced employment conditions for any identified and/or potential journalist/s?
+20 Collaboration & content-sharing (including across platforms): Has the applicant proposed any partnerships and if yes, how does it /or do they strengthen the application in terms of the aims and objectives of the funding round including the extent and diversity of audience reach?
+15 Level of engagement with local democracy reports and documentation: Has the applicant proposed any reviews and/ or investigations of local authority documentation (publications and records), follow-ups from council meetings, etc to identify and generate stories of public interest, in addition to straightforward reportage on meetings?
+15 Environmental sustainability: Has the applicant provided details of an approach to environmentally sustainable content creation and any initiatives that help lessen the impact of the Applicant's activities on the environment?
 10 Irish Language: An Coimisiún must ensure that a minimum of 25% of the funding awarded is for Irish language public interest journalism (PIJ).
 The applicant must clearly demonstrate that the content created in the Irish language will meet the needs of audiences, including Irish language speakers, and that any identified or proposed journalist/s will have the minimum level of competence at level B2 of the Common European Framework of Reference and at level C1 in Planning Areas Language, in the Gaeltacht Service Towns and Irish Networks.
-Regard will also be given to how the proposal will benefit the Irish speaking community.
+Regard will also be given to how the proposed PIJ in the relevant Gaeltacht Language Planning Area will benefit the Irish speaking community in that area.
 10 Qualitative Assessment Score: Score awarded by the Qualitative Assessment Panel.
 10